You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 • Students must be invited to a conference in order to access it - conferences will not appear for a student unless they are invited to that particular conference.

-• There is a 100-viewer limit per conference (keep in mind: this may not be ideal for larger courses).
+• There is a 100-viewer limit per conference (Note: this may not be ideal for larger courses).